LittleJennie/MovieList/README.md

 5. According to express.js official documentation, `req.body` by default is undefined.
 To use this property, we will need to parse the request **before** we routes to request handling methods.
 One way to parse is to `use` `express.json()`.

+6. To render static front end file in back end server:
+  1. `app.use('/api/movies', express.static(path.join(__dirname, '..', 'dist')));`
+    - URL should point to the initial render page
+    - static path should point to the `dist` folder
+  2. `dist` folder will have:
+    1. `main.js` that webpack bundles for us
+    2. `index.html` --> this will be render on users' page, and since `index.html` is referencing to `main.js`, thus this will be rendered with react components
+    3. `style.css` should be in this `dist` folder as well

 ## Database